jesstierney/lgmDA/README.md

 **Tierney2020_DA_atm.nc** This netCDF file contains atmospheric variables, including mean annual surface temperature (SAT) and mean annual &delta;<sup>18</sup>O of precipitation.
 The file includes both absolute values for LGM and LH as well as the anomaly fields (variables that begin with *delta*).
 All values have associated 1-sigma errors (variables that being with *err*) from the ensemble DA results.
 These data are on a 1.9 (latitude) by 2.5 (longitude) rectangular grid.

 **Tierney2020_DA_ocn.nc** This netCDF file contains oceanic variables, including mean annual SST, sea-surface salinity, and &delta;<sup>18</sup>O of surface seawater.
 As above, the file includes both absolute and anomaly fields and errors.
 These data are on a nominal 1 degree Greenland pole grid.
 Specifically this is the POP ocean model gx1v6 tripolar grid.

+**Tierney2020_DA_ocn_regrid.nc** This netCDF file contains the oceanic variables regridded onto a 1 x 1 degree Cartesian grid.
+This may be easier to use for plotting.